c0decaps/rf-socket-control/README.md

 ### Requirements:
-  * Host device (e.g. RaspberryPi) with a webserver, curl, php and permissions for `www-data` to write to `data/config`.
+  * Host device (e.g. RaspberryPi) with a webserver, php, php-curl and permissions for `www-data` to write to `data/config`.
   * Client device, e.g. ESP8266 with a 433MHz antenna